Completing the Hague Abduction Convention Application

 ALL / ALL /

 Please speak to your attorney before completing your Hague application package.
-In most countries, only one application packet is needed per family.
-Some countries require translations of your application and supporting documents.
+Most countries require only one application packet per family.
+Some countries need translations of your application and supporting documents.
 Ask a country officer for more information about translations and other country specific requirements.

 There are two types of Convention cases: return and access.
-While the application forms are similar for both types of cases, the outcome you are seeking is different.
-Check the box for “Return” if you are seeking the return of your child, or check the box for “Access” if you are seeking access to, or visitation with, your child.
-In order for you to file an application for the return of a child to the United State with the U.S. Central Authority, the United States must have been partnered with the country when your child was wrongfully removed or retained.
+The forms are similar for both types of cases but the outcome you seek is different.
+Check the box for “Return” if you seek the return of your child.
+Check the box for “Access” if you seek access to or visitation with your child.
+You can file an application for the return of a child to the United State with the U.S. Central Authority.
+But, the United States must have been partnered with the country when your child was wrongfully removed or retained.

-• Sections I, II, III, and IV: Use these sections to provide basic information about the people involved with this case: your child, yourself, and your child’s other parent (the alleged taking parent).
+• Sections I, II, III, and IV: Start by sharing details about the key individuals in this case: your child, yourself, and your child’s other parent (the alleged taking parent).
 If you are applying for more than one child, list the oldest child in Section I and each younger sibling in Section IV.

-• Section V: Explain what was happening when your child was removed or retained.
+• Section V: Use this section to explain what was happening when your child was removed or retained.
 Provide detailed information about the events at the time of the removal or retention.
-Some important details you may include in this section include the date and place of the wrongful removal or retention, your legal relationship to the alleged taking parent at that time, and how you learned about your child’s abduction.
+You should include the date and place of the wrongful removal or retention.
+Also, include your legal relationship to the alleged taking parent and how you learned about your child’s abduction.
 If you need more space, you may attach more pages to your application.

-• Section VI: This section is for you to describe the legal basis for invoking the Convention.
-Therefore, provide information about your child’s habitual residence, evidence of your custodial rights, and any other legal proceedings in progress.
+• Section VI: In this part, explain the basis for using the Convention.
+Include your child’s place of habitual residence, your custodial rights, and any ongoing legal proceedings.

-• Habitual Residence: Provide details that you believe establish where the child's place of habitual residence was at the time of the removal or retention.
+• Habitual Residence: Share all relevant details that you believe establish where the child's place of habitual residence was at the time of the removal or retention.

-• Court Order(s): If applicable, include any court order(s) regarding custody that existed beforeyour child’s removal or retention.
+• Court Order(s): Include any court order(s) regarding custody that existed before your child’s removal or retention.
+If there is no court order, you may need to submit other evidence, such as a state statute (see below).

 • State Statute: Most states and the District of Columbia have statutes (laws) that establish who has rights of custody when there is no court order.
 You may be able to locate the state’s statute by searching online or asking an attorney for assistance.

-• Affidavit of Law: You may be able to obtain from an attorney an affidavit explaining your rights of custody under your state’s law.
+• Affidavit of Law: Another option is to ask an attorney to assist you with an affidavit explaining your rights of custody under your state’s law.

-• Other Civil Proceedings: If you are currently involved in any other civil cases, such as a divorce or custody hearing, provide details and consider explaining when, where, and why.
+• Other Civil Proceedings: If you are involved in other civil cases like divorce or custody hearings, share the relevant details.
+Consider explaining when, where, and why.

 • Section IX: Provide any other information that you think might be important to the application.